-During the inspection, we visited the treatment room, patient waiting room and main reception.
+During the inspection, we visited the theatre, patient waiting and recovery rooms and main reception.
 We spoke with three staff including the lead doctor, lead nurse, and a secretary.
 We also spoke with a business consultant employed by the provider to support governance of the service.
-We spoke with eight patients who had attended for consultations or procedures between February and July 2020.
-During our inspection, we reviewed four sets of current patient records.
+We spoke with 15 patients who had attended for consultations or procedures during the reporting period January to July 2020.
+During our inspection, we reviewed eight sets of currentpatient records.
 There were no special reviews or investigations of the hospital ongoing by the CQC at any time during the 12 months before this inspection.
-The service was previously inspected in February 2020.
+The service has been inspected five times, and the most recent inspection took place in January 2020.
 We found the service was not meeting all standards of quality and safety it was inspected against.